Discovering Dark Matter with the MUonE Experiment

 In Fig.~\ref{fig:aprime-dist} we show distributions of $\Ap$ production in our signal simulation.
 The left panel shows the total cross section for $\mu N\to \mu N \Ap$ production normalized to $\epsilon = 1$ and the right panel shows the energy distribution of recoiling muons following $\Ap$ production for various values of $m_{\Ap}$.
 In Fig.~\ref{fig:x2-dist} we also show energy angle distribution histograms for the simulated $\chi_2$ produced in $\Ap \to \chi_1 \chi_2$ decays at MUonE.
+We note that our Be form factor becomes uncertain for $t > 4m_p^2$, where $t$ is the momentum transfer squared \cite{Bjorken:2009mm}.
+We have verified that our results are unchanged when we apply a cut to remove events that violate this inequality.